-As an online marketing consultant, some of the most effective strategies for advertising online include re-marketing (showing you ads after you’ve been to a specific website), and the recommendation of changes to website owners based on customer behaviour on a website to make the website more conversion friendly.
+As an online marketing consultant, one of the key aspects to boost your online presence is by partnering with the 7 best SEO companies in Chicago.
+Some of the most effective strategies for advertising online include improving the conversation rate, re-marketing (showing you ads after you’ve been to a specific website), and the recommendation of changes to website owners based on customer behavior on a website to make the website more conversion-friendly.

 Without tracking data it’s more difficult to provide a customised experience, and the web becomes a big billboard with lots of irrelevant ads (aka noise).
 Ok, perhaps that example is a little extreme, but I don’t believe that denying customisation is a good thing.
 The way I see it, the “Do Not Track” movement is positioned in such a way that “Evil corporations are using all this data they have to make more money”.
 It’s an us vs them mentality, and doesn’t educate consumers enough on the benefits that the tracking allows.
 With several browsers now looking at making Non Tracking options as default, things may just be getting more difficult for marketers to provide personalised experiences.

 Giving consumers a choice to be tracked or not is a good thing.
 However, both sides should be presented with facts.
 Marketers aim to make offers more personalised and hence it is in the consumers best interest to be presented with ads and offers that are more likely to be in their interest than the default.